asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Eliminates Towers of Knowledge

 Pair programming and collective code ownership eliminates towers of knowledge in companies.
 Towers of knowledge are a risk that no software company should be willing to take.
-In an industry where (for better or worse) developers get promotions and grow by switching jobs, the reality is you cannot keep a developer forever.
+In an industry where (for better or worse) developers get promotions and grow by switching jobs, the reality is the best developers aren't going to stay at one company for their entire career.
 Companies often allow towers of knowledge to emerge and throw money at these developers to keep them.
 But at some point the developer will get another offer, win the lottery, or just get tired of the specific workplace dysfunction they are dealing with and move on.

 On teams who pair program, the most senior level developers can leave the team without a significant impact on the team or the day-to-day work.
 The importance of this cannot be overstated.

 ### Single Coding Standard

 A single team coding standard is another XP practice that pair programming encourages.
 To support eliminating towers of knowledge having code without an individual developer's fingerprint on it is helpful.
-It's much harder to be protective of code  when you git logs need to be checked to figure out who made the change.
+It's much harder to be protective of code when git logs need to be examined to figure out who made the change.

-Pairing offers the opportunity to teach the team coding standard and ensure it is being adhered to without requiring frequent, blocking code reviews.
+Pairing offers the opportunity to teach the team's coding standard and ensure it is being adhered to without requiring frequent, blocking code reviews.

 ### Non-Blocking Code Reviews

 Since the code review happens continuously as the code is being developed the blocking aspect of both traditional and git-flow inspired code reviews can be avoided.
-In these blocking code reviews the author has to switch contexts and start other work until the comments are ready to be addressed.
+In these blocking code reviews the author has to switch contexts and start other work until the review occurs and comments are ready to be addressed.
 This context switching adds significant inefficiencies into the daily work.

 #### Author's Mind

-I believe both members of a pair, being the authors of the code, still require a code review.
+I believe both members of a pair, being the authors of the code, benefit from a code review.
 Specifically they benefit from an independent editor to review the code for clarity and understanding.
 I recommend addressing this by switching pairs more frequently during the work day and finding other ways to practice non-blocking reviews before introducing blocking code reviews.

 ## Limits WIP